 - Reducing stress

 - Practice relaxation methods such as yoga

 More often than not, many suffering from lower back pain can treat their symptoms from home.
 Typically, lower back pain symptoms can be relieved with simple changes.
 However, it is important to know when further intervention is needed.

 If the pain symptoms do not subside after a few days or weeks of rest, further evaluation by a doctor may be needed.

 Your doctor may recommend stronger medications like prescription muscle relaxants and/or opioids.
-They may also advise other interventions like injection therapy or surgery.
+They may also advise other interventions like injection therapy or surgery or nerve ablation treatment.

 If you feel you are unable to treat your pain symptoms at home, or find your pain increasing, reach out to a medical professional for an evaluation.

 Call us in Maryland at 301-703-8767 | View MD Providers), in Pennsylvania at 724-603-3560 (View PA Providers) or in Virginia (540-433-1905 | View VA Providers)to make an appointment or use the form on our site to send us a message.